dpacheconr/otel-collector-podman-rhel/README.md

 ## Files
 - `deploy_otel_collector.sh`: Shell script to deploy the collector
 - `config.yaml`: OpenTelemetry Collector configuration (edit as needed)
+- `config.yaml.example`: Example configuration file.
+Copy this to `config.yaml` and update with your own values before deploying.

 ## Steps